SAKryukov/vscode-macroscope/README.md

 move down
 ~~~

 This macro script can be used to convert Markdown lines with references into an HTML list.
 It moves down through the original text if activated repeatedly.
-It will work even if the lines with references are interlaced with unrelated or empty lines and are  in an arbitrary manner:
+It will work even if the lines with references are interlaced with unrelated or empty lines and are indented in an arbitrary manner:
 ~~~
 move match-in-line-forward [](] 1 select
 delete